Make a Natural Home Remedy to Fix Strained Vocal Cords Apple Cider Vinegar vs Onion Syrup vs Salt ... and 13 more

 - 4Do this as often as you can withstand the smell and taste for fast relief of strained vocal cords.

-The immune-boosting benefits of cinnamon make it ideal for treating painful / damaged vocal cords.
+The immune-boosting benefits of cinnamon make it ideal for treating damaged vocal cords.

 - 2Add a pinch of pepper, then boil for a few minutes.

-- 3Drain the water onto a clean cup.
+- 3Drain the water into a clean cup.

 - 4Add a teaspoon of honey before drinking the brew for instant relief of throat pain.